BIBLICAL PRINCIPLES ON CHRISTIAN GIVING - LESSONS FROM THE TEACHINGS OF JESUS

 INTRODUCTION

-Jesus revealed in this passage that civic obligations are distinct from our religious duties.
+Jesus taught in Matthew 22:21 that we should give to Caesar what is Caesars (statutory taxes and levies) and to God what is God's (tithes and offerings).
+This teaching is also found in Mark 12:17 and Luke 20:25.
+Jesus reveals in this passage that civic obligations are distinct from our religious duties.
 He also acknowledged that the Roman rulers were divinely permitted by God to collect taxes notwithstanding the humiliation that the Jews felt about their occupation of Palestine.
 No matter how much we may dislike those in authority, we have an obligation from God to discharge our civic mandates as citizens of the country and pay taxes.

-It is imperative therefore that what is left from our income after satisfying these obligations should be at our disposal and is blessed by God for our use.
+It is imperative therefore that what is left from our income after satisfying these obligations should be at our disposal and is blessed by God.
+Any other theological arguments or regulations that depart from established biblical principles are, in my view, misleading and should be rejected by God's people.

-No one is however compelled to tithe or give an offering to God but any believer who chooses to withhold from God has probably not discerned his relationship with Him!
+I persuaded that believers should tithe from their income and give offerings on a free will basis in accordance with their convictions.
+No believer is compelled to tithe or to give an offering to God but any believer who chooses to withhold from God has probably not discerned his relationship with Him!
 There are blessings attached to our giving and there are several passages of Scripture which convey these truths.

-The purpose of writing this article was partly to respond to the article shared by Rev Stella which I posted on the forum.
+I will not get into the finer details because I have extensively delved into this topic of Christian giving in this forum and in other teaching platforms.
+The purpose of writing this article was partly to respond to the article shared by a reader which I posted on the forum.
 The story related to the Nigerian incident in which a Catholic faithful gave her entire first salary to the priest after mass as a first fruits and the priest returned the envelope to her after realizing that she had given everything.

 I therefore find no biblical basis for giving one's entire salary or harvest as first fruits though I will not deny a believer their right to respond to their convictions.